emmajanedrews/base-template/_posts/2017-06-12-professional-photos-can-make-a-big-difference.md

 I recently received an email from a good friend of ours with the subject line, “worst home photos ever.”
 Boy, they weren’t kidding.
 The photos were from a home in Ashburn that was for sale.
 I couldn’t resist clicking on the link.
 These photos were so bad they would have made an amateur blush.
 <br>
 <br>I’m talking dirty dishes in the sink and on the counter, laundry on the floor, and unmade beds.
 In one photo it looked like there was a body in the bed!
 It looked like a set for a horror movie, NOT a home for sale.
 In my humble opinion, marketing a property like that is malpractice.
 Clients deserve better.
+And oh by the way that home never sold.

 **Unfortunately, it’s shocking to see what some Realtors consider to be good marketing.**
 <br>&nbsp;{% include pullquote.html %}